 I mentioned complex layouts above as causing problems when you want to customize a resume template.
 But this isn’t the only problem with them.
 The other problem is that the complex layouts become jumbled when your resume is entered into an applicant tracking system (ATS).

-Nearly all recruiters and large companies, and many mid-size and smaller companies, use ATS to store resumes and track applicants through the hiring process.
+Nearly all recruiters and large companies, and many mid-size and smaller companies, use applicant tracking systems to store resumes and track applicants through the hiring process.
 In simple terms, you can think of an ATS as a large database.
-Your resume is “fed” into it digitally, and the text of your resume is “parsed” and stored in ways that make it searchable in the future.
+Your resume is “fed” into it digitally, and the text of your resume is “parsed” and stored in ways that make it searchable by hiring managers in the future.

 You might think it is common sense for creators of resume templates to structure the templates in ways that make them ATS-friendly.
 Unfortunately, common sense isn’t so common.
 The vast majority of the templates on the market will cause problems in ATS.
 The most common problems are complex layouts that are structured using complex tables.
 Also, templates that use a two-column format.
 This format is very problematic in ATS!